tfatykhov/WinkRedNode/README-IFTTT.md

 ---------------------------------------------------
 to initiate node-red callbacks to ifttt create a "do" button or any other trigger

-for "THIS" select maker channel and use following settings
+for "THAT" select maker channel and use following settings

 url - http(s)://your node-red host/red/ifttt